jujupec/CVapp/README.md

 npm install

 ### run the app on an Android emulator
+copy and past on your terminal:

 tns run android

 ### run the app on an iOS emulator (only for mac os)
+copy and past on your terminal:

 tns run ios